What is Chartreuse?

 What is the Difference between Green and Yellow Chartreuse Liqueur?

 If you are hesitating between the two liqueurs, you will have to know the difference in order to make the best choice.
-You must first understand that the yellow liqueur is less strong thanks to low alcohol content.
+You must first understand that the yellow liqueur is less strong thanks to its low alcohol content.
 Indeed, if the green liqueur contains 55 % of alcohol, the yellow liqueur contains only 40 %, vol. The difference is not negligible.

 There are other differences as well: